geludwig/vertiv-power-assist-helper/README.md

 - When AC is lost the script initiates a (custom) command, when the remaining runtime of the ups is smaller than a specified value.
 In the provided script it connects to a ESXi host via ssh and inits a shutdown.

 ### REQUIREMENTS
-- SYSTEM: Ubuntu Server 20.04 (more recent versions may not be supported by Vertiv)
+- SYSTEM: Ubuntu Server 20.04 (newer versions may not be supported by Vertiv)
 - UPS: Vertiv Edge (USB)

 ### INSTALLATION